Menu

 What to do if you see fire in the countryside

 If an uncontrolled fire is present in the open countryside, or you see large volumes of smoke contact the Fire Service on 999, giving as much detail about the location as possible.
-Do not put yourself at any risk by tackling a fire.
+Never put yourself at any risk by tackling a fire.

-If you see someone deliberately setting a fire or using BBQs or other naked flames outside of approved areas like a campsite, contact Firestoppers on
+If you see someone deliberately setting a fire, using a BBQ or other naked flame outside of designated areas like a campsite, contact Firestoppers on 0800 169 5558 or via the FireStoppers website.
+If you are in any way concerned there is an immediate risk, please call 999.

-Please do not call us to report fires, as first-hand information would need to be provided to the Fire Service directly and we unable to do this from our offices.
+Please do not call, email or contact the National Park Authority via social media to report fires, as first-hand caller information would need to be provided to the Fire Service directly and we are unable to do this.
+It can also increase response times to an incident.

 Please check with individual campsites for guidance on barbecues in approved areas.